deepghs/.github/profile/README.md

 We are a purely non-profit team, and all our work is completely open, without any form of charge.

+If you are interested in our work, you can join https://discord.gg/TwdHJ42N72, we are glad to see some good ideas, technologies or suggestions.

 ## Our Achievements

 We have conducted multiple iterations on Pivotal Tuning training technology (training with a LoRA and one or more pt files).
 The progress is documented in the following technical blogs: